 Novell AppArmor sets up a collection of default application profiles to protect standard Linux services.
 To protect other applications, use the Novell AppArmor tools to create profiles for the applications that you want protected.
 This chapter introduces the philosophy of immunizing programs.
-Proceed to Kapitel 2, Profile Components and Syntax (S. 11), Kapitel 3, Building and Managing Profiles with YaST (S. 27), or Kapitel 4, Building Profiles from the Command Line (S. 49) if you are ready to build and manage Novell AppArmor profiles.
+Proceed to Chapter 2, Profile Components and Syntax (page 11), Chapter 3, Building and Managing Profiles with YaST (page 27), or Chapter 4, Building Profiles from the Command Line (page 49) if you are ready to build and manage Novell AppArmor profiles.

-Novell AppArmor provides streamlined access control for network services by specifying which files each program is allowed to read, write, and execute.
+Novell AppArmor provides streamlined access control for network services by specifying which files each program is allowed to read, write, and execute, and which type of network it is allowed to access.
 This ensures that each program does what it is supposed to do and nothing else.
 Novell AppArmor quarantines programs to protect the rest of the system from being damaged by a compromised process.